|My Favourite Planet > Blogs > Cheshire Cat Blog > |

 The raised walkway through the sanctuary of Isis.

 A copy of the cult statue of Isis-Tyche stands in a semi-circular niche at the sanctuary of Isis.

 was founded in Dion in the 2nd century BC, replacing that of Artemis.
 The buildings of the sacred precinct, discovered in 1978, are of the 2nd century AD and include temples of Isis Tyche, Isis Lochia and Aphrodite Hypolympidia (see photo below

 ).
 Statues of these goddesses found here are now in the museum.

-Isis-Tyche was an amalgamation of Isis and Tyche, the Greek goddess of fortune, abundance and personification of the city, known to the Romans as Fortuna.
+Isis-Tyche was an amalgamation of the Egyptian goddess Isis and Tyche, the Greek goddess of fortune, abundance and personification of the city, known to the Romans as Fortuna.
 In her left arm she holds her symbolic cornucopia, the horn of plenty.
 The original 2nd century AD statue was excavated in autumn 1979 and is now in the archaeological museum.